Chetanshidling1999/EmbeddedC/1_Requirements/README.md

 -  User Friendly.

 ### Weakness
-- It's only applicable for the countries which are having having low temperature.
+- It's only useful for the countries which are having having low temperature.

 ### Opportunities
-- It can be implemented by replacing heater by air conditioners so that it will be helpful in all the countries.
+- It can be practised by replacing heater by air conditioners so that it will be usefull in all the countries.

 ### Threats
 - Not suitable for average or high temperature environment.